MARUHABAA – WELCOME TO REEFSCAPERS !

 Under heat stress, the algae dies inside the polyps’ tissues causing the polyps to expel the algae, depriving themselves of their food source.
 The polyp is in fact transparent, and the algae gives it colouration.
 After the algae has left, the immaculate whiteness of the skeleton is left as if bleached.
 The polyps are thereafter getting weaker and may not survive if the water temperature stays high.

-In 1998 we witnessed the devastating effect of an usual sea surface temperature increase, with 90% of coral mortality down to 15m, and similar events more recently in 2010.
+In 1998 we witnessed the devastating effect of an unusual sea surface temperature increase, with 90% of coral mortality down to 15m, and similar events more recently in 2010 and 2016.
 However well we control the carbon emissions, the warming forecast due to the inertia of the system alone is alarming.
 Scientists predict the demise of coral reefs by 2050, which leaves us very little time.

 Of course, there will be technical solutions to this problem, and some of them are already being implemented at large scale.
 Humans may finally be safe, constrained to a number of heavily fortified islands, but this has a cost far greater than that of the infrastructure!

 Even though some local impacts are affecting the reef and could be better managed, the forecast temperature rise is equivalent to an ecological tsunami for the Maldivian coral reef ecosystem.
 The required rate of evolution for certain species may be faster than what is possible.
-As proof, the off springs of the 1998 survivors died in 2010.
-A demise of the corals will cause the disappearance of the many species depend on corals for their very existence.
+As proof, the off springs of the 1998 and 2010 survivors died in 2016.
+A demise of the corals will cause the disappearance of the many marine species on which depends their very existence.

 Development is a fatality we have to face.
 Humans have heavily modified the surface of the earth to sustain an ever growing population.
 We engineer our terrestrial environment, but often pay a lot less attention to the marine aspect, especially in terms of ecology.